 Wait Times Aren’t That Accurate

-Because of San Jose’s awful traffic, you should give or take at least 10 minutes.
+Because of San Jose’s traffic, you should give or take at least 10 minutes.
 We’ve had to cancel Uber requests a few times even though the driver was just a couple blocks away but they were stuck in traffic.
 Instead we picked a different driver that was coming from the side of no traffic.
-Always request a ride at least 5 minutes early.

 Estimate Your Fare Online

-The Uber website has a fare estimate that is helpful to know around how much you’ll pay for both UberX and UberXL.
+The Uber website has a fare estimate which is helpful to know around how much you’ll pay for both UberX and UberXL.
 We were surprised at how much cheaper it was.
-Normally, we pay around $15 for a taxi ride from Yeison’s mom’s house in Los Lagos, Heredia to the SJO airport which is around 15 kilometers.
-With Uber, we paid a little less than $10!
+Normally, we pay around $15 USD for a 15 kilometer taxi ride from Heredia to the San Jose airport.
+With Uber, we paid a little less than $10.